 Knowing that in-person learning might not be feasible or safe for every family, FCSD1 will offer an online learning option due to the impact of COVID-19.
 No matter which option is best for each family, the district is committed to providing a high-quality, engaging, and supportive learning environment for every student.
-Families that choose virtual learning opportunities will be required to remain in virtual learning for the duration of the trimester (LMS) or semester (all other schools).
+Families that choose virtual learning opportunities will be required to remain in virtual learning for the duration of the semester.